11 Key Ways to Protect Your Online Presence

 10. Be Wary of Unexpected Texts & Phone Calls

-One of your business’s important vendors calling.
-You answer only to discover that you need to pay them for services that are months overdue.
-The company owes them $5,238.21.
+One of your business’s key vendors is calling.
+You answer, only to learn that a payment for services—now overdue by months—is urgently needed.
+Your company owes them $5,238.21.

 You can’t afford to lose your job.
-You better resolve this before it becomes a bigger problem.
-Or should you?
+Resolving this immediately seems critical.
+But should you?

-Never provide personal information or send money.
-Chances are it’s a scam.
+Never share personal information or send money on impulse.
+Chances are, it’s a vishing scam.

 11. Conduct Security Awareness Training